William Tell

-William Tell (Wilhelm Tell, /de/; Guillaume Tell; Guglielmo Tell; Guglielm Tell) is a legendary folk hero of Switzerland.
+William Tell (Wilhelm Tell, /de/; Guillaume Tell; Guglielmo Tell(o); Guglielm Tell) is a legendary folk hero of Switzerland.
 He is known for shooting an apple off his son's head.

 According to the legend, Tell was an expert mountain climber and marksman with a crossbow who assassinated Albrecht Gessler, a tyrannical reeve of the Austrian dukes of the House of Habsburg positioned in Altdorf, in the canton of Uri.
 Tell's defiance and tyrannicide encouraged the population to open rebellion and to make a pact against the foreign rulers with neighbouring Schwyz and Unterwalden, marking the foundation of the Swiss Confederacy, of which Tell is consequently considered the father.

 Set in the early 14th century (traditional date 1307, during the rule of Albert of Habsburg), the first written records of the legend date to the latter part of the 15th century, when the Swiss Confederacy was gaining military and political influence.
 Tell is a central figure in Swiss national historiography, along with Arnold von Winkelried, the hero of Sempach (1386).
 He was important as a symbol during the formative stage of modern Switzerland in the 19th century, known as the period of Restoration and Regeneration, as well as in the wider history of 18th- to 19th-century Europe as a symbol of resistance against aristocratic rule, especially in the Revolutions of 1848 against the House of Habsburg which had ruled Austria for centuries.